suhasmaddali/Car-Prices-Prediction/README.md

 ### Model Performance

 We will now focus our attention on the performance of __various models__ on the test data.
 Scatterplots can help us determine how much of a spread our predictions are from the actual values.
-Let us go over the performance of many ML models used in our problem of bike demand prediction.
+Let us go over the performance of many ML models used in our problem of car prices prediction.

 <img src = "https://github.com/suhasmaddali/Car-Prices-Prediction/blob/main/images/LR%20Plot.png"/>